 The courses in graphic design emphasize the process of visual communication of ideas and information, with attention to aesthetic considerations, techniques, and methods.
 Course work in letterpress and computer typesetting introduce historical and visual aspects of formal typography and serve to facilitate experimentation with the communicative properties of type.
 Practical study in this area involves the design and production of books, broadsides, brochures, and posters; the development and application of logotypes and design formats; and utilizing the facilities of letterpress, computer technologies, and graphic reproduction techniques.
 In addition, a focus on book structures and artists' books is provided.

-The courses in paper making are concerned with understanding the inherent materials used in the paper making processes as applied to traditional sheet forming and as they relate to other contemporary concepts in book arts, sculpture and drawing.
-New paper-making facilities were opened in May 2009 in the Art Lofts building.
+The courses in paper making are concerned with understanding the inherent materials used in the paper making processes as applied to traditional sheet forming, and as they relate to other contemporary concepts in book arts, sculpture, and drawing.
+The paper mill is equipped to make large and medium paper and is currently housed in the Art Lofts.

 Within the multidisciplinary department, the student is encouraged to access the broad variety of available facilities, equipment, and faculty fundamental to their continued artistic growth and specialization.
 Graduate students are provided with a private studio space.